To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 Disabled people fulfilling the relevant criteria are entitled to free bus passes for bus travel in the city of Worcester.
 For eligibility visit the Worcestershire County Council website.

-A Young Persons Coach Card is available to anyone aged between 16 - 26, and to full-time students.
-It costs just £12.50 a year or £30 for three years, and gives you a third off Standard and Fully Flexible fares and 15% off travel to events and festivals.
+A Young Persons Coachcard is available to anyone aged 16 - 26 and to full-time students.
+It gives you 1/3 off all their Standard and Fully Flexible fares, £15 day return anywhere in the UK (Tues, Weds and Thurs) and 15% off travel to events and festivals, all for just £15 a year or £35 for three years.
 Find full details on the National Express webpages.

 Car Parking at the University